andersardo/gramps_Treemerge/README.md

 Matches can be grouped in 3 categories 'certain match', 'maybe', 'certain nomatch' where only 'maybe' needs to be inspected manually.

-TODO/IDEAS
+## TODO/IDEAS

+* Use full Graphview to inspect the family-trees around a match
-Graphview adapted to show 1-2 generations above and below a match including arcs between matched people alternative
+  - Graphview adapted to show 1-2 generations above and below a match including arcs between matched people

-2 Graphview windows with the 2 matched persons as center-person
+  - Graphview windows with the 2 matched persons as center-person

-How to signal to gramps that I want a view with a specific person as center-person

-Merge all 'certain match' without user intervention
+* Merge all 'certain match' without user intervention

+* Integrate the SVM-matchning and generate a model (includes obtaining examples of matches and non-matches).

+* Support family-matching and merging

+## QUESTIONS

-Is it possible to keep enough information to be able undo a merge in case there is an error?
+* Is it possible to keep enough information to be able undo a merge in case there is an error discovered later?

-Integrate the SVM-matchning and generate a model (includes obtaining examples of matches and non-matches).
+## USE

+Start Treemerge from the tools menu

+Press **Match** and the select a matched pair.

+IMG

+Press **Compare** to see the two family-trees for the persons in the selected pair.

+IMG

+In order to merge the selected matched pair of persons press **Merge**, which will start Gramps normal PersonMerge.